khalidNC/django_project_vidjan/README.md

                           number_in_stock = models.IntegerFields()
                           daily_rate = models.FloatFields()
 ```
-2. Now each movie needs to be associated with a genre: how do we can do this?
+2. Now each movie needs to be associated with a genre:
 ***
         a.
 Here we should add another attribute genre and set this to an instance of
         models.ForeignKey() now with this we can create the relationship between movies and genaras.